frortega/EPIC_LS/README.md

 This package allows the user to perform a General Least Squares Inversion with EPIC Tikhonov regularization.
 EPIC stands for Equal a Posteriori Information Condition.

-If you use this codes, please cite:
+For more details of the methodology see:

 Ortega-Culaciati, F., Simons, M., Ruiz, J., Rivera, L., & Diaz-Salazar, N. (2021).
 An EPIC Tikhonov regularization: Application to quasi-static fault slip inversion.
 Journal of Geophysical Research: Solid Earth, 126, e2020JB021141. https://doi.org/10.1029/2020JB021141

-See CITING.bib for bibtex formatted citation.
+If you use any of these codes, please cite.
+Also see CITING.bib for bibtex formatted citation.